MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-bi.md

 ### Customer Insights environment doesn't show in Power BI

-Environments that have more than one [relationship](relationships.md) defined between two identical entities in audience insights will not be available in the Power BI connector.
+Environments that have more than one [relationship](relationships.md) defined between two identical entities in Customer Insights will not be available in the Power BI connector.

 You can identify and remove the duplicated relationships.

-1. In audience insights, go to **Data** > **Relationships** on the environment you're missing in Power BI.
+1. Go to **Data** > **Relationships** on the environment you're missing in Power BI.
 2. Identify duplicated relationships:
    - Check if there is more than one relationship defined between the same two entities.
    - Check if there is a relationship created between two entities that are both included in the unification process.
 There is an implicit relationship defined between all entities included in the unification process.